BellowingMeadows/BellowingMeadows/README.md

 * Below the main heading is an iframe to the band's SoundCloud playlist, containing all existing tracks available to listen to.
 The iframe has been tweaked ever so slightly so that the play icon and song progress bar are the same red (#d85656) as seen on the rest of the site.
 * The same YouTube video from index.html has its own dedicated section on the music page, below the SoundCloud playlist.
 * The relevant music icons that display in the *h2* tags of SoundCloud and YouTube double up as external links and are coloured to the exact hex codes of their real-life branding.
-* Finally a card which acts as a purchase link for previously released music appears at the bottom of the music page in the form of a 'Releases' (Discography) section.
+* Finally, a card which acts as a purchase link for previously released music appears at the bottom of the music page in the form of a 'Releases' (Discography) section.

 #### gallery.html

 * The page contains 12 landscape and 12 portrait photos with rounded edges and box shadows.
 * Images appear as 4 to a row on large screen sizes, 3 to a row on medium screen sizes, 2 to a row on small screen sizes and 1 to a row on extra small mobile devices.
-This signified a change from the wireframes created during mockups, as in practice mobile devices needed 1 photo per row to be viewed easily (original wireframes contained 2).
 * A sepia filter was applied to all photos before uploading to give a consistent look to the page.

 #### about.html